ZhangZhen-Naoc/lcgmt/README.md

 - config.py : the configuration file for the database and the engine, specify the database connection and the engine parameters

 ## Run
-- api.py : a flask application for the api
+- backend: api.py : a flask application for the api
+- frontend: lcgmt_frontend/wsgi.py
+- Nginx: as the gateway. proxy /lcgmt to frontend and /lcgmt/api to backend

+## Quick look
+![lcgmt.png]